Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=for-the-badge&logo=PyTorch&logoColor=white)

 This repository refers to my master's thesis in the Data Science graduate program at Sapienza University.
+The code used as a reference and starting point of this work for point cloud transformers is :[here]

 ![My Imaged](figures/schema_2.png)
 *Pair Model*